mattray/mattray-cookbooks/ufw/README.md

 ===========
 Configures Uncomplicated Firewall (ufw) on Ubuntu.
 Including the `ufw` recipe in a run list means the firewall will be enabled and will deny everything except SSH and ICMP ping by default.

 Rules may be added to the node by adding them to the `['firewall']['rules']` attributes in roles or on the node directly.
-There is an LWRP that may be used to apply rules directly from other recipes as well.
+The `firewall` cookbook has an LWRP that may be used to apply rules directly from other recipes as well.
 There is no need to explicitly remove rules, they are reevaluated on changes and reset.
 Rules are applied in the order of the run list, unless ordering is explictly added.

 Requirements
 ============